-But, I knew I required a fully remote role and flexible hours to properly upgrade myself.
+But, I knew I required a fully remote role and flexible hours to upgrade myself properly.

 I applied and got it almost immediately.

-The boss also wanted me to help oversee his digital marketing agency, so I was essentially the marketing manager for both companies simultaneously.
+The boss also wanted me to help oversee his digital marketing agency, so I was simultaneously the marketing manager for both companies.

 Driven and with a newfound passion for digital marketing and entrepreneurship at that time, I also: